caoqui/Hadoop_MapReduce_lab1/docs/report.md

 ![reducer](images/session04/reducer.png)

 - Except for incrementing the counter and outputting the result, the rest of the processing is exactly the same as the "word count" problem.
-However, we need to change the data type in some dunctions to accommodate the new results.
+However, we need to change the data type in some functions to accommodate the new results.

 #### 4.2.
 Setting up Fully Distributed Mode